josecarlosgt/Web-Design-and-Development/README.md

 </header>
 ```

 A popular semantic tag that often lives insider the \<header\> element is \<nav\>. [nav](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/nav) represents a section of a page whose purpose is to provide navigation links, either within the current document or to other documents.
-We will use this element in a different tutorial.

 [main](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/main): represents the dominant or primary content of a web document.
 This content should be unique to the document.
 Content that is repeated across a set of documents such as sidebars, navigation links, copyright information, site logos, and search forms shouldn't be included here.